 This is because forming government through the existing parliamentary system means agreeing to manage capitalism.
 The ultimate recent demonstration of how a parliamentary strategy fails is the experience of Syriza in Greece.
 It went from promising a left government in 2015 that would tear up the austerity deal with the European Union to implementing even more savage austerity cuts once in power, within an astoundingly short period.

-Faced with the experience of parliamentary parties—both the mainstream and more radical examples—others argue against forming a political party altogether.
+Faced with the terrible experience of parliamentary parties—both the mainstream and more radical examples—others argue against forming a political party altogether.

 One extreme example is the 15M movement in Spain that emerged as a response to the economic crisis in 2011.
 It banned participation by political parties completely, with the flags and publications of even revolutionary socialist organisations kept out of its events.